Workington: Workington Stadium plans

 In February 2019 plans for a new stadium for Workington were announced.
 This would in involve the demolition of Borough Park and Derwent Park.

 In June 2019, it was announced by the new leadership of Allerdale Borough Council that a new sports stadium would not be built.

 Cloffocks development

 A plan to build a 92900 sqft Tesco Extra store on the Cloffocks provoked controversy and opposition from local people; a planning application was placed in 2006 by Tesco, after it acquired the Cloffocks site for £18 million; Tesco had been competing with Asda for the site since 2003.
 Campaigners opposed the sale, stating that the land was common ground and belonged to the people of Workington.
 In 2010 the Countess of Lonsdale invoked her rights to mine the land, in an attempt to prevent the development.
 In 2011 a closed meeting of Allerdale councillors discussed the sale of the site, but the council rescinded on its decision to sell it to Tesco in June 2011.
 Tesco stated that it was still seeking a site for a store of 60000 sqft around Workington to replace the established one.

-Closure of MEP's European Parliament office

-In 2014, North West MEP Julie Ward closed her Workington office and relocated it to Manchester.

-Workington Man

-During the 2019 General Election, the concept of "Workington Man" was devised by a think tank as a key election target.

-In November 2019, Nigel Farage visited Workington to campaign on behalf of the Brexit Party.

 Governance

-The town is part of the parliamentary constituency of Workington.
-Historically it has been a Labour-supporting area, but in the 2019 general election, the Conservative Party candidate for Workington, Mark Jenkinson, was elected as the Member of Parliament (MP), overturning a 9.4 per cent Labour majority from the 2017 election to eject Shadow Environment Secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election, the Labour Party had won the seat in every general election since 1979.
-Workington had elected a Conservative MP only once since World War II, at the 1976 by-election.

-Before Brexit, Workington was in the North West England European Parliamentary Constituency.